Advertising

 Desert View Watchtower and Grand Canyon on South Rim, Arizona

-Desert View Watchtower.
-The 21 m high stone building is located on the South Rim of the Grand Canyon.
+The Desert View Watchtower is a 21 m (70 ft) high stone building, located on the South Rim of the Grand Canyon.
 The four-story tower was designed by American architect Mary Colter and completed in 1932.
 The interior contains murals by Fred Kabotie.
 The upper floors serve as an observation deck from which visitors can view eastern portions of the Grand Canyon.

 Image: Vladsinger